metwork-framework/mfext/doc/layerapi2.md

 ### A layers path

-The environnement variable `METWORK_LAYERS_PATH` contains a ":" separated list of directories full paths.
+The environment variable `METWORK_LAYERS_PATH` contains a ":" separated list of directories full paths.

 When we search a given layer, we iterate the list from the beginning and for each